wyattS-95/WyattShabe/README.md

 # WyattShabe
 ## Welcome to My GitHub Repository!
-This repository is a showcase of the coding projects I have completed.
+This repository showcases the coding projects I have completed.
 As a software engineering student, I believe in continually searching for new challenges to learn new skills and improve the ones I already possess.
 This collection represents my exploration of computer science and software engineering.
 It shows what I have learned and demonstrates my problem-solving skills.

 ## Projects
 Here's a brief overview my favorite projects found in this repository: